GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	The previous command creates the `data_governance` tag template in the `$DATA_CATALOG_PROJECT` and `$DATA_CATALOG_REGION`.

-2. Grant permissions to invoker account (user or service)
+2. Grant permissions to invoker account (user or service):

 	Depending on how you are involving the Tag Engine API, you'll need to grant permissions to either your service account or user account (or both).